California man accused of grooming 80 children in 24 states to create porn - NewsBreak

 In December, the sheriff’s office said they executed a search warrant at Davis’ home.
 They allegedly found “numerous” recordings on his devices of children engaging in sexual acts.

 According to the sheriff’s office, he created several social media accounts to befriend children, and they believe he would talk to them using “sexually explicit language.”
-He would also allegedly send child pornography to them and try to establish a relationship.6-year-old girl hailed as hero for saving sister
+He would also allegedly send child pornography to them and try to establish a relationship.Columbus Police investigating shooting on Olde Towne Drive, one person dead

 Authorities said he would then direct the children to make pornographic videos.